Key takeaways

 Conduct market research and competitor analysis

-Our clients come to us with an idea of what their app or a website is about.
-But oftentimes they have no idea what the market’s like.
-This is where we can help — we can identify our clients’ target audience, or analyze other businesses in their niche to determine their strengths and weaknesses.
+Our clients come to us with an idea of what their app or website is about.
+But oftentimes, they have no idea what the market is like.
+This is where we can help — we can identify our clients’ target audience or analyze other businesses in their niche to determine their strengths and weaknesses.

 Gather references and create a mind map

-We ask our client to find some examples of UI/UX design which they either love or dislike.
-This way, we’re on the same page regarding our clients’ app and website design — there won’t be unnecessary changes along the way which drag the process on.
+We ask our client to find some examples of UI/UX design that they either love or dislike.
+This way, we’re on the same page regarding our clients’ app and website design — there won’t be unnecessary changes along the way that will drag the process on.

-This is also the stage when we define features the app will have and create a mind map.
-The mind map shows how the app is going to work, and how users will navigate it.
+This is also the stage when we define what sort of features the app will have, and create a mind map.
+The mind map shows how the app works, and how users will navigate it.

 Create wireframes

 They’re created to figure out where to place the content on a website and certain features in the app.
-Wireframes can also help to imagine how a website or an app will look like.
-Although you can’t test the wireframes with real users yet, still you can gauge the first impression of the app’s or website’s usability.
+Wireframes can also help you imagine how a website or an app will look like.
+Although you can’t test the wireframes with real users yet, you can still gauge the first impression of the app’s or website’s usability.

-We pick 3-4 screens and flesh out their design to visualize a core user journey through the app or website.
+We pick 3 to 4 screens and flesh out their design to visualize a core user journey through the app or website.

 The design concept is the stage when we get the final agreement on the design look and feel.